mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 If someone asks about a tablet to buy, generally a cheaper Wacom or a Huion are the best options as of 2019, if they want to work with Krita. :ref:`list_supported_tablets`

-#. `Possibly useful instruction in case of XP Pen tablet issues <https://www.reddit.com/r/krita/comments/btzh72/xppen_artist_12s_issue_with_krita_how_to_fix_it/>`
+#. `Possibly useful instruction in case of XP-Pen tablet issues <https://www.reddit.com/r/krita/comments/btzh72/xppen_artist_12s_issue_with_krita_how_to_fix_it/>`_.

 Animation
 ---------

 Issues with rendering animation can be of various shapes and colors.
-First thing to find out is whether the issue happens on Krita's or ffmpeg's side (Krita saves all the frames, then ffmpeg is used to render a video using this sequence of images).
+First thing to find out is whether the issue happens on Krita's or FFmpeg's side (Krita saves all the frames, then FFmpeg is used to render a video using this sequence of images).
 To learn that, instruct the user to render as "Image Sequence".
-If the image sequence is correct, ffmpeg (or more often: render options) are at fault.
+If the image sequence is correct, FFmpeg (or more often: render options) are at fault.
 If the image sequence is incorrect, either the options are wrong (if for example not every frame got rendered), or it's a bug in Krita.

 .. note::